Juniper/docker-saltstack-junos/README.md

 ```
 > you need one container for each device you want to add

-**Directories mapping**
+### Directories mapping
 The file `docker/salt_proxy.yaml` is automatically mapped to `/etc/salt/proxy`

 ## 4- Accept Proxy Keys on Master

 Once your proxy are running you should see them in the list of `Unaccepted Keys` on the master

-YOu can check the list of keys using:
+You can check the list of keys using:
 ```
 make master-keys
 ```

 To accept the keys, you need to go inside the container and run `salt-key -A`

-GO in shell inside the container
+Go in shell inside the container
 ```
 make master-shell
 ```